shvar/redfs/DEPLOY_HOWTO.md

 You need to install at least the following Python packages:
 * python-tz
 * python-netifaces
-* python-pymongo, python-bson, python-gridfs
+* python-pymongo, python-bson, python-gridfs (version 2.2 or higher)
 * python-psycopg2

 The following packages are also recommended, though are not mandatory:
-* python-pymongo-ext, python-bson-ext
+* python-pymongo-ext, python-bson-ext (same version as python-pymongo & Co).

 To deploy the databases/storage, you need to install:
 * PostgreSQL (9.1 or higher);